-The septum, the anterior part of which consists of cartilage and the posterior part of the bone, can be defined as a wall that separates the nostrils and passages from each other.
-Displacement of this wall to either side causes curvature of the nasal bone.
-This deviation can also be defined as “Nasal Bone Curvature (Septum Deviation)”.
+The septum – in which the anterior part is made of cartilage and the posterior part made of bone – can be defined as a wall that separates the nostrils and nasal passages from each other.
+The septum simply divides your nose into two parts.
+Dislocation of this wall to either side causes curvature of the nasal bone.
+This deviation is also defined as “Nasal Bone Curvature (Septum Deviation)”.

 What Causes Nose Curvature?

-The curvature of the nasal bone may be congenital or may occur due to trauma while the baby passes through the birth canal during birth.
-At the same time, situations such as falling, injury, and impact in childhood can cause nasal bone curvature.
-Because the bone and cartilage part of the nasal wall, called the “septum”, may not develop at the same rate during the growth period.
-During the transition to adulthood, there may be differences and deviations in the shape of the nose.
-At the same time, the curvature of the nose may develop due to genetic factors.
+The curvature of the nasal bone may be inherent genetically or may occur due to trauma while the baby passes through the birth canal during labor.
+Similarly, accidents such as falling, external injury, and impacts during childhood can cause nasal bone curvature.
+The nasal septum may also not develop normally during the childhood growth phase.
+Deformities and deviations in the shape of the nose can also evolve during the transition to adulthood.

-The most common symptom in patients with nasal bone curvature is difficulty in breathing caused by congestion in the nasal tunnels.
-In addition to this, other symptoms can be listed as follows;
+The most common symptom in patients with nasal bone curvature is difficulty in breathing caused by congestion in the nasal passages.
+Other symptoms can be listed as follows;

 - Frequent recurring sinusitis

-What Are the Damages of Nasal Bone Curvature?
+What Damages may happen because of Nasal Bone Curvature?

 Although many damages reduce the quality of life of nasal bone curvature, the damages seen in patients complaining of nasal bone curvature can be listed as follows;

 - Snoring may occur due to the curvature of the nose,